intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 There is no run-time check whether the indices are within bounds.
 Offset and size must be of index type.
 Offset must be non-negative and size must be positive.

+The optional "align" attribute may be passed to enforce that the base pointer of the returned memref has a known minimum alignment (power-of-two, in bytes).
+The user should make sure that the offset and the alignment of the incomining memref are such that the returned does indeed have the required alignment.
+It is undefined behaviour if the base pointer does not have the required minimum alignment at run-time.

 Restrictions
 ~~~~~~~~~~~~